bysnupy/memos/Linux/conf__network_team.md

 ## How to set up a teaming interface with nmcli CLI

 ### Introduction
-For steps to use a teaming interface withou NetworkManager service.
+For steps to use a teaming interface without NetworkManager service.

 ### Environment